 At present, the Sales Tax Department has many turnover slabs which require VAT registration.
 A lot of businesses operate in multiple states, and this complicates their tax burden.
 This is because different states follow different tax rules.
 Complying with these rules and also payment of procedural fees burdens Small Businesses.
 It affects their cash flow and prevents growth.
 With GST there will be uniform procedures, uniform payment of fees, and a smooth and uniform tax structure in all states, thus easing out the process to start a business in multiple states.

 2.SME’s will be able to expand their business :

-Currently small enterprises limit themselves to intra-state trade only because they will have to bear taxes in case of inter-state trade, and this will increase costs for customers ultimately reducing their customer base.
-With GST this will be eliminated as tax credit can be transferred irrespective of location of buyer and seller.
-As a result SME’s will be able to expand their business across borders.
+Currently, small enterprises limit themselves to intra-state trade only because they will have to bear taxes in case of inter-state trade, and this will increase costs for customers ultimately reducing their customer base.
+With GST this will be eliminated as tax credit can be transferred irrespective of the location of buyer and seller.
+As a result, SME’s will be able to expand their business across borders.

 4.Logistics and delivery will become faster: